This post may contain affiliate links. Read the full disclosure here.

 Being a parent is hard.
 Really hard.
-Like one of the hardest things you will ever do in your life.
-And I can say that now having been a mother for only a year! ( I am sure that as time goes on those thoughts will truly be solidified, especially in the teenage years. lol) Not only do you need to make sure your child is healthy, fed, bathed, etc, you are constantly worried that something you do or don’t do is going to damage them in some way.
+Like one of the hardest things, you will ever do in your life.
+And I say that now having been a mother for only a year!
+(I am sure that as time goes on those thoughts will truly be solidified, especially in the teenage years.)
+Not only do you need to make sure your child is healthy, fed, bathed, etc, but you are also constantly worried that something you do or don’t do is going to damage them in some way.

 Well, you know what I think?
 I think that’s complete crap!